This page is a concept in progress.

 Oh, forgive me for forgetting to mention the UNDER FILL of the beds.
 UNDER the dirt you will find logs (BIG LOGS) and wood chips.
 LOTS of wood chips!
 Thank you to my son in law and his father for doing the ‘heavy lifting’.
 Men with heavy equipment are a WONDERFUL thing 🙂

-Sometimes you must remind yourself
+Sometimes you just need to remind yourself:

 After the dreaming and scheming and heavy lifting comes the part you did all the dreaming and planning and heavy lifting for.
 The actual design work!
 Laying out the tanks and adding the personal touches that will make planting and harvesting take place in an environment of loveliness.